Resonant cavity-QED with chiral flat bands: Introduction

 Inspired by recent developments in photonic crystals \cite{schulz17,nguyen22,le24,yang23,wang25}, there has been growing interest in the role of flat bands in enhancing light–matter interactions \cite{bienias22,yang23, bernardis23,dibenedetto25,wang25}.
 The associated large DOS with zero bandwidth make flat bands functionally analogous to high-Q cavities with effectively small mode volumes.
 Also, because the CLSs spread across the lattice, flat band modes offer large tolerance to the atom's position.
 Within this context, the study in Ref. \cite{dibenedetto25} characterizes atom-photon bound states arising when an emitter is dispersively coupled to a flat-band.
 As the detuning decreases, the localization length saturates to a level depending on the overlap between CLSs belonging to classes $U>1$.
 This behavior contrasts with the case of an emitter approaching the edge of a dispersive band, where a delocalized photonic wavefunction typically emerges \cite{sundaresan19}.
 Thus, the intrinsic localization mechanism of flat bands can manifest in cavity-QED platforms, enabling access to challenging regimes of light-matter interaction.
 For example, a recent experimental realization of a quantum dot interacting with a moir\'e flat band cavity has demonstrated strong enhancement and inhibition of the Purcell effect \cite{wang25}.

 Motivated by the rapid progress in the field, here we investigate the resonant interaction between a two-level emitter a chiral flat band \cite{ramachandran17} supported by a photonic lattice.
 In the weak coupling regime, we derive an effective interaction between the emitter and a well-defined mode that lifts from the flat band, whose spatial profile depends on the subtle tradeoff between compact (intrinsic) and Anderson localization.
-The Rabi dynamics triggered by the atomic emission -- occurring at a frequency proportional to the square root of the total flat-band weight on the site to which the emitter is coupled -- grants access to the photonic mode that encodes information about the flat band.
-We illustrate these results using a few quasi-1D lattice models, highlighting features such as symmetry-protected CLSs and disorder-induced delocalization.
+This competition produces a characteristic disorder-induced delocalization of the lifted mode, which can be probed through the Rabi dynamics triggered by the atomic emission.
+It occurs at a frequency proportional to the square root of the total flat-band weight on the site to which the emitter is coupled.
+Furthermore, we show that the effective mode volume experienced by the emitter remains remarkably stable against hopping disorder, despite the substantial reshaping of the lifted photonic mode.

-Implied in our work is the perspective of preparing flat band states via quench dynamics, rather than through their direct excitation, which can be problematic when the CLSs are non-orthogonal \cite{mayoral23}.
-As such, we aim to provide a simple model that captures the essential mechanism and does not disturb the target flat band.
+We illustrate these results using a few paradigmatic flat band models, highlighting features such as symmetry-protected CLSs and disorder-induced delocalization.
+Furthermore, implied in our work is the perspective of preparing flat band states via quench dynamics, rather than through their direct excitation, which can be problematic when the CLSs are non-orthogonal \cite{mayoral24}.
+As such, we aim to provide a simple model that captures the essential mechanism and does not disturb the flat band even in the presence of disorder.